InhaleExhale/healthgraphapi/README.md

 ### Manually

-Copy `StravaApi.php` to your project and *require* it in your application as described in the next section.
+Copy `HealthGraphApi.php` to your project and *require* it in your application as described in the next section.

 Getting Started
 ------------